Program Profile

 Expiration

-When Vistana staroptions expire
+When Vistana StarOptions expire

 StarOptions expire at the end of your use year unless banked forward (fee applies).
 Vistana allows borrowing from next year up to 6 months ahead.
 Conversion to Marriott Bonvoy points or legacy SPG nights provides an exit valve for expiring StarOptions, but the conversion rate is unfavorable — typically only worth doing as a last resort.